Metreon

-In 2006, Metreon was sold to Westfield Group, a mall developer, and it was refashioned as a food-oriented mall.
+In 2006, Metreon was sold to Westfield Group, an Australian-based mall developer, and it was refashioned as a food-oriented mall.
 In 2011, most remaining businesses in the mall were closed.
 Westfield began a major renovation with an emphasis on dining, including Target, creating a large downtown department store that now takes up the second floor.
 In April 2012, Westfield sold the Metreon to Starwood Capital Group.
 Westfield (and its successor, Unibail-Rodamco-Westfield) continues to be responsible for management.

 History

 The Metreon's original attractions included a movie theater with both standard and IMAX screens, a multimedia edutainment presentation involving audio-animatronics and 3-D film based on the famous book The Way Things Work by David Macaulay, a play area for young children based on Maurice Sendak's popular children's book Where the Wild Things Are (sharing a floor with an In the Night Kitchen themed restaurant), and an arcade and bar, the Airtight Garage, based on French comic artist and graphic designer Jean "Moebius" Giraud's graphic novel of the same name and featuring all original games.